 Remove Old Backups

-First, you need to locate where your Lightroom folder is.
-Open the Catalogue Settings, found within the Edit menu.
+First, you need to locate your Lightroom folder.
+Open the Catalogue Settings, which can be found within the Edit menu.

-Clicking this brings up a system file window, with your catalogue folder selected.
+Clicking this displays a system file window with your catalogue folder selected.
 Open the folder.

-Within the Lightroom catalogue folder, you should see a folder named "Backups".
-If your situation is anything like mine, it'll have backups all the way back to when you first installed Lightroom.
+You should see a folder named "Backups" within the Lightroom catalogue folder.
+If your situation is anything like mine, it'll have backups back to when you first installed Lightroom.
 Delete the ones which you don't need anymore.
-I'd recommend keeping the most recent few, but anything older is just taking up space.
+I'd recommend keeping the most recent few, but anything older takes up space.

 Clearing Down Previews

-Each time you import photos into Lightroom it will automatically generate previews for each photo.
-These previews can take up large amounts of space, especially if you have lots of photos.
-If you have lots of photos that you don't look at or work with then it could be a good idea to clear down the previews folder to free up some space.
-When you open or view the photo again Lightroom will automatically regenerate previews so these are not important to keep.
-The only downside to clearing them down is that Lightroom will be a little slower whilst browsing the catalogue as it regenerates the previews.
+Each time you import photos into Lightroom, it automatically generates previews for each photo.
+These previews can take up large space, especially if you have many photos.
+If you have photos you don't look at or work with, it could be a good idea to clear down the previews folder to free up some space.
+When you open or view the photo again, Lightroom will automatically regenerate previews, which are not important to keep.
+The only downside to clearing them down is that Lightroom will be slower whilst browsing the catalogue as it regenerates the previews.

 Clearing the Lightroom Cache

-One final area we can look to clear down some unnecessary data and free up hard drive space is the Lightroom Cache.
+One final area to clear down some unnecessary data and free up hard drive space is the Lightroom Cache.
 Like the previews, these are generated by Lightroom when you import and work with photos.
-There are a few types of cache that Lightroom uses but the important ones are "Camera Raw" and "Video".
+There are a few types of cache that Lightroom uses, but the important ones are "Camera Raw" and "Video".
 Camera Raw stores a preview of any RAW files you may work on and is kept up to date with the modifications you make.
 The cache file is translated from a RAW file and then has the developed settings applied to it.
-If you work with RAW files and don't work on them again after exporting this cache could become quite large.
-Video cache is similar except that it works on video files and again can get quite large.
+If you work with RAW files and don't work on them again after exporting, this cache could become large.
+Video cache is similar, except that it works on video files and can get quite large.

-You can view the cache settings, clear the cache or even disable it if you decided to.
-Simply click on the Edit menu then Preferences then the File Handling tab.
+You can view the cache settings, clear them, or even deactivate them if you decide to.
+Click on the Edit menu, Preferences, and File Handling tab.

-From here you can set the maximum size of the cache, change the location and clear the contents of the cache.
+From here, you can set the maximum size of the cache, change its location, and clear its contents.

 How to Keep Lightroom Catalogue Small

-The Lightroom Catalogue will grow as long as you keep importing photos, and as it grows your available drive space will reduce.
+The Lightroom Catalogue will grow as long as you keep importing photos, and your available drive space will reduce as it grows.
 There isn't much you can do, save for buying a new drive.
-There are however several things you can do to reduce the rate at which the catalogue grows and should form part of your Lightroom workflow.
+However, you can do several things to reduce the rate at which the catalogue grows, and it should form part of your Lightroom workflow.

-If you have a large catalogue and haven't deleted photos it could be a good idea to do this process.
-I used to have a "never delete anything" mentality but when I went through my catalogue of nearly 170,000 photos I ended up deleting almost 60,000 of them due to just being under or over-exposed, burned out, out of focus, lens cap on, too blurry etc. That alone saved me 40GB!
+If you have a large catalogue and haven't deleted photos, it could be a good idea to go through this process.
+I used to have a "never delete anything" mentality, but when I went through my catalogue of nearly 170,000 photos, I ended up deleting almost 60,000 of them due to just being under or over-exposed, burned out, out of focus, lens cap on, too blurry etc. That alone saved me 40GB!

 The next thing to look at is duplicates.
-There are many ways a duplicate photo can get into your collection from twice importing, not clearing the SD card after import, and manual import folders.
+A duplicate photo can get into your collection in many ways, from twice importing, not clearing the SD card after import, and manual import folders.
 The best way to check is to use a duplicate file finder to scan the hard drive.
-You need to be careful that any duplicates are removed to not have adjustments made, and this can be a time-consuming process.
+You need to be careful that any duplicates are removed not to have adjustments made, and this can be a time-consuming process.